Monica Mayhem: Career

 Mayhem began her career in the adult entertainment industry as a dancer at the Spearmint Rhino on Tottenham Court Road.
-In December 2000, she moved to the United States (allegedly on a dare) to begin acting in pornographic films.
 Her first scene was with Lee Stone in Real Sex Magazine 38.
 In 2002, she won the XRCO Award for Starlet of the Year and the FOXE Award for "Vixen of the Year".

 Outside pornographic films, Mayhem was a singer/guitarist in the all-girl metal band "Sweet Avenge".

 In 2008, she appeared in a small role in the Sex and the City film, in which she is seen through a window having sex with Samantha's neighbour Dante.

 Mayhem wrote an autobiography titled Absolute Mayhem: Confessions of an Aussie Porn Star, which was released by Random House Australia in 2009 in her native Australia and by Skyhorse Publishing in North America the following year.
-A French translation was published in 2011 by Camion Noir.

 In August 2010, she announced that she had retired from pornographic acting, after over 400 films, and that she was engaged to a Sydney veterinarian.